tjd1234/cmpt120fall2022/lectures/lecture20/lecture20notes.md

 ```

 You can also do slicing with negative indices, but we will not cover that in
 these notes.
-While slicing with negative indices does have it's uses, it often
+While slicing with negative indices is occasionally useful, it
-results in tricky expressions that can be hard to understand.
+often results in tricky expressions that can be hard to understand.

 In general, for a non-empty string `s`, a string slice has the form
 `s[begin:end]`.
 The *first* character of the slice is `s[begin]`, and the